Baa Atoll, Maldives Guide

 Day Trips

-15-45 minutes by speedboat from various resorts in Baa Atoll (depending on the resort location) Dharavandhoo is a local island in Baa Atoll offering a glimpse into Maldivian culture and daily life.
-Unlike resort islands, you can experience the authentic side of the Maldives, interact with locals, and sample traditional cuisine.
-The island also boasts a beautiful beach and is close to Hanifaru Bay, making it a convenient stop for a combined cultural and natural excursion.
+45-60 minutes by speedboat from some resorts in Baa Atoll Dharavandhoo is a local island in Baa Atoll offering a glimpse into Maldivian culture and daily life.
+Take a stroll through the village, interact with locals, and sample traditional Maldivian cuisine at a local restaurant.
+The island also boasts a beautiful beach and is conveniently located near Hanifaru Bay, making it a great addition to a manta ray snorkeling trip.

-15-45 minutes by speedboat from various resorts in Baa Atoll (depending on the resort location) Hanifaru Bay
+15-30 minutes by speedboat from most resorts in Baa Atoll Eydhafushi

 Travel Time